chenchenzi/chenzixu/content/talk/praat/index.md

   postcode: 'OX1 2ER'
   country: United Kingdom

-summary: Lab Skillz Workshop Week 3 Hilary Term.
+summary: Lab Skills Workshop Week 3 Hilary Term.
 This workshop serves as a boot camp guiding you to start your phonetic analyses using Praat.
 Instead of listing out how to perform specific functions, it focuses on introducing a sustainable workflow that bootstraps our knowledge to start our own analyses as quickly as possible.
 abstract: "This workshop serves as a boot camp guiding you to start your phonetic analyses using Praat.
 Instead of listing out how to perform specific functions, it focuses on introducing a sustainable workflow that bootstraps our knowledge to start our own analyses as quickly as possible."

 # Talk start and end times.